 Before becoming the UCC Minister for Environmental Justice in 2015, Berndt served for eight years as the pastor of First Congregational UCC in Vancouver, Washington.
 While there, he became active in two environmental campaigns that were ultimately successful: transitioning the state of Washington away from its only coal plant and preventing the establishment of the largest marine oil terminal in the country in Vancouver.

 During his time as pastor, Berndt published his first book Sounding the Trumpet: How Churches Can Answer God’s Call to Justice.
 It was co-authored with the Rev. Dr. J. Alfred Smith, Sr., a prophetic pastor at Allen Temple Baptist Church in Oakland, California.
 Scholar Cornel West described the book as "a masterpiece…full of deep spiritual truths."

-Berndt's second book Cathedral on Fire!: A Church Handbook for the Climate Crisis will be published in late March of 2020.
-In the book, Berndt focuses our attention on the unique and vitally needed gifts that churches can offer to the climate movement.
-He writes with poetic passion but also with an eye toward the practical in offering field-tested actions for congregations to take.
+Berndt's second book is Cathedral on Fire!: A Church Handbook for the Climate Crisis.
+In the book, Berndt focuses attention on the unique and vitally needed gifts that churches can offer to the climate movement while also offering field-tested actions for congregations to take.
 About the book, the Rev. Dr. Gerald Durley declared, "As one who marched with Dr. Martin L. King, Jr., this book captures the motivating emotional and spiritual feelings we had during the Civil Rights Movement.
 We felt 'the urgency of now,' and that is what this book does for the reader."